Belgrade Cooperative Bank

-Belgrade Cooperative (Београдска задруга) was a cooperative bank founded in 1882 to promote savings and support small enterprises, craftspeople and the poor of Belgrade.
+Belgrade Cooperative (Београдска задруга) was a Serbian cooperative bank founded in 1882 to promote savings and support small enterprises, craftspeople and the poor of Belgrade.
 Member-shareholders have been paying membership in amount of one Serbian Dinar per week.
-That is the way for cooperative to become a public savings bank.
+That was the way for cooperative to become a public savings bank.
 Luka Ćelović was the first president of cooperative, also a first Serbian insurance group.

-Origin and construction
+The cooperative was notable for the building it built on Karađorđeva Street in Belgrade in 1907 and used as its headquarters until the cooperative was closed in 1944.
+The Palace of the Belgrade Cooperative was designated as a cultural monument since 1966 and was declared a cultural asset of great importance by the Serbian government in 1979.

+History

 The construction of Belgrade Cooperative coincided with the change of political regime in Serbia.
 After the assassination of the king Aleksandar Obrenović, the Karadjordjevic dynasty came to power, which led to a change in the system of governance.
 Autocratic regime was replaced by liberal bourgeois regime of Petar the I, the civil liberties were increased and the economic situation was improved.

 "Belgrade cooperative for mutual help and savings" was founded in 1882 at the initiative of a group of Belgrade merchants, with the idea of investing into Serbia economy.
 This type of investment was a modern form of credit and an advanced method for reviving both the trading business and the market within the capitalist economy.

 Since 1897, when the Department of Insurance was founded, in addition to the cooperative banking activity, Belgrade Cooperative was increasingly developed as an insurance company.
 From being the savings fund and loaning money to the small proprietors, the Cooperative developed into the strong financial organization which loaned money to the city and state.
 Branches were open in Skopje and Thessaloniki.

 As such, it operated until 1944, representing one of the most important institutions of its kind.
 Some of the most important figures of economic and financial life of Serbia were once acting as a president of Belgrade Cooperative - its organizer and principal job coordinator, Luka Ćelović, subsequent donor and benefactor of Belgrade University, Kosta Taušanović and Lazar Paču, the financial leaders of Serbia of their time, public figures, prominent politicians and statesmen, as well as other well-known Belgrade businessmen, Đorđe Vajfert, Dimitirije Ćirković and others.

 At the regular shareholders meeting in 1897, it was decided that a new building will be erected and so multiple properties were bought belonging to Krsmanović brothers, Gođevac brothers, Municipality of Belgrade, Vuja Ranković and Luka Ćelović, in close vicinity to the so-called Little Market on the Sava River.
 The construction began in the spring of 1905 and was completed in 1907, in the record time for that period.

 Belgrade cooperative moved into the new building immediately after the completion of construction in 1907 and remained there until its abolition.
 The building was later used by the Geological Geophysical Institute "Jovan Žujović".